aisamanra/telml/README.md

 # TeLML

-A Tex-Like Markup Language—which is a bit of a misnomer, because as presented, it's more of a structured data language than a markup language.
+A Tex-Like Markup Language—which is a bit of a misnomer, because as presented, it's more of a structured data language optimized for text documents than an actual markup language.
 A _TeLML Document_ is a sequence of textual fragments interspersed with "tags", which have the format